From Logits to Hierarchies: Hierarchical Clustering made Simple: Experimental Details

 Here we provide more details on the metrics reported in our experiments in \cref{sec:experiments_HC}.
 In our comparisons, we evaluate models both on flat and hierarchical clustering. \textbf{Flat clustering } To assess model performance in flat clustering, for each model we take the clustering at the level of the hierarchy where the number of clusters corresponds to the true number of classes $K$ in a given dataset.
 If the number of leaves at the leaf level of the hierarchy is smaller than $K$, as is the case for, e.g., TreeVAE and DeepECT on CIFAR-100, we consider the clustering at the leaf level.
 For flat clustering comparisons, we resort to well-established metrics, namely NMI, ARI, Accuracy, and Purity of the clusters (i.e., Leaf Purity).
 To compute accuracy and leaf purity, we resort to recent implementations in \cite{gadetsky2024letlabelsunsupervisedtransfer} and \cite{manduchi2023tree}, respectively.

 \textbf{Hierarchical clustering } To assess the quality of a learned hierarchy, and compare the results of different models in hierarchical clustering, we resort to two metrics.
 Dendrogram Purity (DP), introduced in \cite{dppaper}, extends the notion of leaf purity to evaluate the purity of hierarchical clusters, and was recently adopted to benchmark hierarchical clustering models \citep{manduchi2023tree}.
 Following the notation of \cite{dppaper}, let $\mathcal{C}^*$ denote the true $K$-clustering (i.e., true class labeling) of a dataset $\mcd$.
 Then define as the set of pairs of data points that belong to the same true cluster.
-Also let $C^*_k$ be the set of datapoints in cluster $k$.
 Dendrogram Purity (DP) is then defined for a hierchical clustering $\mathcal{H}$ as

-where $\text{LCA}(x_1, x_2)$ computes the least common ancestor node of datapoints $x_1$ and $x_2$ in $\mathcal{H}$, $\text{lvs}(z)$ returns the set of leaves of the sub-tree rooted at any internal node $z$ and $\text{pur}(S_1, S_2) = |S_1 \cap S_2| /|S_1|$.
+where $\text{LCA}(x_1, x_2)$ computes the least common ancestor node of data points $x_1$ and $x_2$ in $\mathcal{H}$, $\text{lvs}(z)$ returns the set of leaves of the sub-tree rooted at any internal node $z$, $\text{pur}(S_1, S_2) = |S_1 \cap S_2| /|S_1|$, and $\mathcal{C}_k^*$ is the set of data points belonging to the true cluster $k$.
 One possible caveat of this metric is its high correlation with Leaf Purity: with a high leaf purity, most pairs of samples sharing the true label will inevitably fall into the same leaf.
 To address this, we introduce an additional metric for evaluation, namely Least Hierarchical Distance.
 With a similar notation as above we define

 where the function $l(x;\mathcal{H})$ returns the cluster prediction for datapoint $x$ at the leaf level of $\mathcal{H}$.
 Hence $\Bar{\mathcal{P}}^*$ is the set of all pairs of points sharing the same true label that are \emph{not} assigned to the same leaf in $\mathcal{H}$.
 Least Hierarchical Distance is then defined for a hierarchical clustering $\mathcal{H}$ as